stablecaps/ice-cat-wrangler/README.md

 # from SSM.
 So you can leave this as some string.
 ```

-Note: The `serverless.yml` file is setup to automatically download the following variables from SSM.
+The `serverless.yml` file is setup to automatically download the following variables from SSM:
 - Deployment_bucket
 - IAM_role_arn
 - Image upload bucket